marckassay/spypkg/README.md

 As a result from development for the original objective, spypkg can also be used to have local packages that are installed in the host project's 'node_modules' directory, be executed as if they were installed in a global directory (The actual dependency may be located anywhere for that matter.
 See 'Configuration' section below for further information).
 This may be ideal when concurrently developing projects that rely on different versions of a global-installed dependency.

 This is accomplished in the same fashion as 'yarn in lieu of npm' objective.
 That is, a shell file is needed to be placed in one of the system's environment path directories.
-With this file in place it will read the current working directory (which is node's `process.cwd()`) of the shell process and redirect the executed expression to the relative adaptor file.
-In turn, the adaptor, if needed, will modify the expression and by default (using [adaptor.ts](https://github.com/marckassay/spypkg/blob/master/lib/adaptor/adaptor.ts)), will execute the dependency in the relative 'node_modules' directory.
-If a different action is needed, excluding [npm-adaptor.ts](https://github.com/marckassay/spypkg/blob/master/lib/adaptor/built-in/npm-adaptor.ts), one will need to be specified in the configuration.
+With this file in place it will read the current working directory of the shell process and redirect the executed expression to the relative adaptor file.
+In turn, the adaptor if needed, will modify the expression and by default (using [adaptor.ts](https://github.com/marckassay/spypkg/blob/master/lib/adaptor/adaptor.ts)), will execute the dependency in the relative 'node_modules' directory.
+If a different action is needed, excluding [npm-adaptor.ts](https://github.com/marckassay/spypkg/blob/master/lib/adaptor/built-in/npm-adaptor.ts), a custom adaptor will need to be specified in the configuration.

 ## Caveats

-- When assigning `location` value for a spy in the configuration (See "Setup" section below), verify that the location is indeed in the OS's environment `PATH`.
+- When assigning `location` value in the configuration (See "Setup" section below), verify that the location is indeed in the OS's environment `PATH`.
 And make sure it's in a position with-in `PATH` that no other sub-path intercepts the one intended.
-An alternative, is to add a new sub-path at the zero index of `PATH` that will be exclusive for spys.
+An alternative, is to add a new sub-path at the zero index of `PATH` that will be exclusive for spies.
+And for POSIX systems, `hash -r` may need to be executed to clear any previous stored paths.

-- Unless a spy is deployed to be executed in one of the OS's environment paths, the dependency needs to be accessible whether directly or symbolically on the file system.
-If the project is not intended to be published to the package manager registry, these dependencies can be added/installed by a package manager so that it will be listed in the descriptor file and reside in 'node_modules' directory.

-- And in an addition to having the dependency in the 'node_modules', initializing a new project with a spy is possible.
-For instance, cordova and ionic require when creating a new project that the destination directory doesn’t exist.
-So simply create a directory that will eventually be the actual project directory.
-Then execute cordova, for an example, to create a project in the sub-directory of the one that you just made.
-Now move all files and folders that were generated into the one you made and delete the sub-directory cordova created.

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/marckassay/spypkg/blob/master/LICENSE) [![npm version](https://img.shields.io/npm/v/spypkg.svg?style=flat)](https://www.npmjs.com/package/spypkg)